Executive Secretary (Membership)

 Tim Walton

 Music has been central to family life since my childhood and before my parents met.
-My father, pre WW2, was a cellist in a family quartet, taking lessons from Johann Hoch who was the founder principal Cellist in the City of Birmingham Orchestra and who taught cello at the School of Music from the Turn of the Century to the 1930’s.
-My mother was a violinist from a young age and during WW2 played with staff and students of the School of Music until her marriage in 1946.
-She was taught by T Henry Smith, a Fellow of the BSM.
-Mum played in an amateur orchestra after the my Brother, Sister & I started school, until she was in her mid 70’s.
+My father, pre-WW2, was a cellist in a family quartet, taking lessons from Johan C. Hock (Concertgebouw Orchestra cellist pre-1900 – Hock was the cellist in the famous Catterall Quartet and also taught cello at the School of Music from the Turn of the Century to the 1930s).
+My mother was a violinist from a young age and, during WW2, played with staff and students at the School of Music until her marriage in 1946.
+Mum was taught by T Henry Smith, a Fellow of the BSM.
+She played in an amateur orchestra, after my Brother, Sister & I started school, until she was in her mid-70s.

-The first concert I know I attended was in the Town Hall in 1963 (I still have the programme) and since then have attended 800 concert in the Town Hall, over 2,500 in Symphony and over 1,100 at the Old Conservatoire and 300 in the new building.
-I have a passion for Opera having attended Covent Garden over 460 times and have so far, seen 350 different operas live.
-Overall I have been to over 7,000 performances of concerts and operas.
-Now that I have retired I particularly enjoy the concerts at the Conservatoire watching the students progress through their time there.
-I also collect signed photographs of performers, which now number over 2,500.
+The first concert I know I attended was in the Town Hall in 1963 (I still have the programme), and since then I have attended over 800 concerts in the Town Hall, over 2,600 in Symphony Hall, over 1,150 at the Old Conservatoire and almost 800 in the new conservatoire building.
+I have a passion for Opera, having attended Covent Garden over 460 times and have so far seen 379 different operas live, in various locations.
+Overall, I have been to over 7,900 performances of concerts and operas since 1963.
+Now that I have retired, I particularly enjoy the concerts at the Conservatoire, watching the students progress through their time there.
+I also have a collection of signed photographs of performers, which now numbers around 2,500.